 Also known as Vitamin A1, retinol is able to reduce the cohesiveness of skin cells, making it easier to free up clogged pores.
 This nourishing vitamin can be found in carotenoid-rich foods like apricots, carrots, mango, cantaloupe, sweet potatoes, collard greens, turnip greens, and red palm oil.
 For best results, consider applying a retinol product directly to trouble spots to clean out pores, such as Resurface + Restore daily peel pads.

-Large pores can be embarrassing.
-But you don’t have to just live with them.
-Just follow these 12 tips to shrink pores fast, or at least the appearance of, so you can face the world feeling confident and beautiful about your skin!
+Yes, large pores can be embarrassing.
+But don’t just live with them.
+Try these 12 tips to shrink pores fast, or at least the appearance of, so you can face the world feeling confident and beautiful about your skin!

 For more skin care tips, keep reading on our blog here:

 The Best Way To Unclog Pores On Your Face

 Stop Exfoliating Your Skin with Baking Soda!
 (3 reasons why)

 How to Remove Blackheads Safely and Naturally

 1 Essential oils used in aromatherapy: A systemic review.
 Babar Ali, Naser Ali Al-Wabel.